fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/menus/add-menu-to-page.md

 This plugin also comes with widgets for displaying any Menu or Menu Item in a sidebar.

-You'll find these under the **Appearance > Widgets** page in your WordPress admin area.
+If you're not using a block theme, then you'll find these under the **Appearance > Widgets** page in your WordPress admin area.
 Simply add them to any widget area and select the Menu or Menu Item you wish to display.